ratt-ru/codex-africanus/docs/averaging-api.rst

    unflagged samples.
 2. Other columns, such as **TIME_CENTROID** are handled as follows:

-   1. If the bin contains some unflagged data, the average of only the unflagged data will be used.
+   1. If the bin contains some unflagged data, only this data is used to calculate average.
-   2. If the bin is completely flagged, the average of all samples will be used.
+   2. If the bin is completely flagged, the average of all samples (which are all flagged) will be used.

 3. In both cases, a completely flagged bin will have it's flag set.
+4. To support the two cases, twice the memory of the output array is required to track both averages, but only one array of merged values is returned.

 Guarantees
 ~~~~~~~~~~